All Lessons

 What are Microplastics: An introduction to microplastics including sources of microplastics and why microplastics are an issue.

-103 – LESSON 3: The Journey of Plastics to the Ocean
+103 – LESSON 3: Journey of Plastic to the Ocean

 The Journey of Plastics to the Ocean: An introduction to how plastics become ocean plastics including the common pathways for plastics to reach the ocean.

-105 – LESSON 5: Creating a Circular Economy for Plastics
+206 – LESSON 6: Circular Economy for Plastic

 Encouraging Behavioural Changes: An overview of how to encourage and enable behavioural changes that would work towards preventing and collecting ocean plastics, and encourage people to ‘join the ocean plastics cause’.